Viorel/RegExpress/README.md

 ﻿# RegExpress

 A tester for Regular Expressions.
-Made in Visual Studio 2022 using C#, WPF, .NET 7.
+Made in Visual Studio 2022 using C#, C++, WPF, .NET 7.

 It includes the following Regular Expression engines: